NeilDop/UndyneQLearing/Readme.txt

-# UndyneQLearing

-A Q-Learning AI to play Unfair Undyne by Joe Zeng joezeng.github.io/fairdyne/

 The Unfair Undyne Bot can be started through two methods, one using Greasemonkey (https://addons.mozilla.org/de/firefox/addon/greasemonkey/), the other using the Javascript environment in a browser.